synesthesiam/voice2json/docs/index.md

 * Able to run on a Raspberry Pi alongside other software (no 100% CPU usage)
 * Can add custom wake words without hours of training

 [Mycroft Precise](https://github.com/MycroftAI/mycroft-precise) comes close, but requires a lot of expertise and time to train custom wake words.
-It's performance is also unfortunately also poorer than porcupine (in my limited experience).
+It's performance is also unfortunately poorer than porcupine (in my limited experience).

 I've wondered if Mycroft Precise's approach ([a GRU](https://github.com/MycroftAI/mycroft-precise#how-it-works)) could be extended to include Pocketsphinx's [keyword search mode](https://cmusphinx.github.io/wiki/tutoriallm/#using-keyword-lists-with-pocketsphinx) as an input feature during training and at runtime.
 On it's own, Pocketsphinx's performance as a wake word detector [is abysmal](https://github.com/Picovoice/wake-word-benchmark#results).
 But perhaps as one of several features in a neural network, it could help more than hurt.